balaji97/DiemTwins/twins.md

 * Make explicit that we are no longer spawning clients.
 * Test generator takes the test config from the user and generates all possible testcases and saves it to a file.
 Test executor then loads all testcases from a file sequentially and executes them. - done
 * Include liveness check for no blocks dropped in between.
 Need all validators to dump pending block tree to file along with ledger - todo

+## Pending changes to DiemBFT

+* Change ledger and pending-block-tree to generate the chained commits
+* Change mem-pool to propose uncommitted transactions
+* Sync-up outdated replicas
+*